 - 39. Prepare to run 11-7/8-in. casing.
 RU casing crew.
 Drift test casing and visually inspect threads.
-Run ±4700 ft of 11-7/8-in.
-71.8 lb./ft.
-SM-T95S TSH 563 casing with float collar and float shoe.
+Run ±4700 ft of 11-7/8-in., 71.8-lb./ft., SM-T95S TSH 563 casing with float collar and float shoe.
 Do not exceed running speed of one joint per 30 seconds.
 Install centralizer (two wedges) in casing head. - 40.
 Prepare to pump foamed cement job.
 Refer to Cementing Program.
 Rig up cementing unit.
 RIH to stab into float collar.
 Pump 20 bbls of water.
 Pump 60 bbls of foamed water.
 Pump 13 bbls of foamed Sodium Silicate.
 Pump 5 bbls of foamed water.
-Pump Scavenger/Excess Cement: Pump 1070 cu ft of 10 lb/gal of foamed Premium Cement with 30% silica flour, 10% micro-silica, retarder, free water polymer, and normal chemicals.
-Pump Foamed Lead Cement: Pump 1284 cu ft of 11 lb/gal of foamed Premium Cement with 30% silica flour, 10% micro-silica, retarder, free water polymer, and normal chemicals.
-Pump Non-Foamed Tail Cement: Pump 525 cu ft of 15 lb/gal of Premium Cement with 30% silica flour, 10% micro-silica and normal chemicals.
+Pump Scavenger/Excess Cement: Pump 1070 cu ft of 10-lb/gal foamed Premium Cement with 30% silica flour, 10% micro-silica, retarder, free-water polymer, and normal chemicals.
+Pump Foamed Lead Cement: Pump 1284 cu ft of 11-lb/gal foamed Premium Cement with 30% silica flour, 10% micro-silica, retarder, free-water polymer, and normal chemicals.
+Pump Non-Foamed Tail Cement: Pump 525 cu ft of 15-lb/gal Premium Cement with 30% silica flour, 10% micro-silica and normal chemicals.
 Report time of cement returns.
 Displace cement.
-Pump Cap Cement Down Annulus: Pump 106.8 cu ft of 15 ppg cement down annulus.
+Pump Cap Cement Down Annulus: Pump 106.8 cu ft of 15-ppg cement down annulus.
 POH.
 Keep water away from annulus.
 Wait on cement for 12 hours.
 Estimated static temperature at 4700 ft is 575 °F. - 41.
 Wait on cement (WOC) until cement samples have hardened or for at least 8 hours.
-Tag top of cement in annulus with 1-1/2-in. tremie pipe after six hours. perform top cement job utilizing premium cement with 30% silica flour SSA-1, 10% Micro-silica mixed with fresh water, and necessary chemicals if necessary.
-Wait six hours and repeat top job if necessary.
+Tag top of cement in annulus with 1-1/2-in. tremie pipe after six hours.
+If necessary, perform top cement job utilizing premium cement with 30% silica flour SSA-1, 10% micro-silica mixed with fresh water and necessary chemicals.
+Wait six hours and repeat top job, if necessary.
 (Note: At the discretion of the drilling engineer and supervisor, the top job, if required, may be done by means of a top squeeze.)

-Install 16-inch Expansion Spool, Re-Install & Test 16-3/4-inch 5M BOPE
+Install 16-inch Expansion Spool, Re-Install and Test 16-3/4-inch 5M BOPE

-Install 16-inch x 12-inch expansion spool and 12-inch master valve.
-Re-install BOPE according to Figure 5.

-42. MU 10-1/2-in. directional drilling assembly with float in preparation to drill out the casing shoe and eliminate trips.
+- 42. Install 16-inch x 12-inch expansion spool and 12-inch master valve.
+Re-install BOPE according to Figure 5. - 43.
+MU 10-1/2-in. directional drilling assembly with float, in preparation to drill out the casing shoe and eliminate trips.
 RIH to the top of cement.
-Pressure test pipe rams, blind rams, and preventer to pressure specified by HI Dept. of Land and Natural Resources.
-Log the test result on the tour sheet and morning report.
-Clean out to the top of the float collar and pressure test the casing to pressure specified by HI Dept. of Land and Natural Resources.
-Drill out the float collar and half way down the shoe track and pressure test casing to pressure specified by HI Dept. of Land and Natural Resources.
+Pressure test pipe rams, blind rams, and preventer to pressure specified by DLNR.
 Function test BOPE per the standards specified in Section V of HI C-125.
-Report all tests on tour sheet and have mud loggers prepare pressure plots.
+Log the test results on the tower sheet and morning report.
+Clean out to the top of the float collar and pressure test the casing to pressure specified by DLNR.
+Drill out the float collar and half-way down the shoe track, and pressure test casing to pressure specified by DLNR.
+Report all tests on tower sheet and have mud loggers prepare pressure plots.